 The bad news?
-There’s an approval process that stands between you wanting and you being able to pay for that new home.
+There’s an approval process that stands between you wanting the property and you being able to pay for it.

 For many people, applying for a mortgage is a stressful and somewhat mysterious process.
 As the mortgage application process becomes more and more automated, it can be difficult to ask questions along the way.

 Don’t worry, though.
 We’re here to help by demystifying the mortgage approval, or underwriting, process.